-More than 300 people have taken part in this Masters-level programme of practical skills for staff delivering care, NHS managers, partners and commissioners since its launch in 2016.
+More than 300 people benefited from this Masters-level programme of practical skills for staff delivering care, NHS managers, partners and commissioners between 2016 and 2023.
+The programme is now closed.

-The online programme enables the NHS workforce to overcome challenges and introduce new ways of enhancing patient care.
+The online programme enabled the NHS workforce to overcome challenges and introduce new ways of enhancing patient care.
 It supports innovation adoption, quality improvement and change management in healthcare settings.

-Tracey Marriott, the Director of Clinical Innovation Adoption at the Oxford AHSN, said: “Frontline staff know the challenges and often have a solution.
-This programme helps them make it a reality.”
+Tracey Marriott, the Director of Clinical Innovation Adoption at Health Innovation Oxford and Thames Valley, said: “Frontline staff know the challenges and often have a solution.
+This programme helped them make it a reality.”

-It gives NHS staff the skills, tools, knowledge and understanding they need.
-The programme covers stakeholder engagement, evidence collection and analysis, business case writing, procurement, managing change and collaborative working across the healthcare system to support adoption at scale.
+It gave NHS staff the skills, tools, knowledge and understanding they needed.
+The programme covered stakeholder engagement, evidence collection and analysis, business case writing, procurement, managing change and collaborative working across the healthcare system to support adoption at scale.

-The programme is delivered by the Oxford AHSN with Bucks New University (BNU).
-It aligns with NHS commitments to workforce development.
+The programme was delivered by Health Innovation Oxford and Thames Valley with Bucks New University (BNU).
+It aligned with NHS commitments to workforce development.
 A 2017 evaluation found that the programme delivered a three-fold return on investment.

 Examples of projects successfully implemented by NHS staff having completed the programme include: